🚚 Free worldwide shipping on all orders over $50

 The Futhark, the Runic Alphabet

-The runes are based on an alphabet called the Futhark, named after its first six letters: F, U, Þ, A, R, and K. The Futhark is divided into three groups: the Elder Futhark, the Younger Futhark, and the Anglo-Saxon Futhark.
-The Vikings mainly used the Elder and Younger Futhark.
+The runic alphabet is called the Futhark, named after its first six letters: F, U, Th, A, R, and K. It is divided into three main versions: the Elder Futhark, the Younger Futhark, and the Anglo-Saxon Futhark.
+The Vikings primarily used the Elder Futhark, which contains 24 characters, and the Younger Futhark, a simplified 16-character version that became dominant during the Viking Age.

 1) Fehu